General recommendations for filters are described in the Filter common rules guide.

 Validation is described in the Filter common rules.

-"Empty" state is described in the Filter common rules.
+"Empty" states is described in the Filter common rules.